 In the photo at the top of this page is Struss with director Cecil B. DeMille and actors Fredric March and Elissa Landi during the production of The Sign of the Cross.

 It’s no wonder that Struss was selected by the Academy to play this part, and while the film’s depiction of his job description is somewhat dated — a product of its time — it still offers a good basic understanding of the importance of a good cinematographer on any set:

-It's no surprise that American Cinematographer did a piece on the making of The Cinematographer, in the November issue of 1949, and it appears below as it was originally published:
+It's no surprise that AC did an article on the making of The Cinematographer, in the November issue of 1949, and it appears below as it was originally published: